blaze00193/X-ChainToken/README.md

 - Token is locked on home chain by MocaTokenAdaptor
 - X-Chain message sent via LZ off-chain network
-- MocaOFt contract on destination chain receives this message and mints the user address the appropriate amount of tokens.
+- MocaOFT contract on destination chain receives this message and mint the user address the appropriate amount of tokens.

 Please see testnet deployments as a practical reference.

+### Pausable

+The contracts with LZ functionality, MocaOFT and MocaTokenAdaptor, implement Pausable.

+While it is understood that the connectivity between two contracts can be severed via `setPeers`, we want to be anticipatory in dealing with unforeseeable circumstances.
+Especially so, given that the V2 iteration of LayerZero is fairly new, and any unexpected critical attacks would occur through the LZ vector, therefore also rendering the typical LZ safeguards non-operational.

+Given its our first outing with LZ, best to be prepared.

 ## Testnet Deployments